bemit/satellite-app/README.md

     - system setup and core wire-up, e.g. from `$config` to a cached PSR container
     - see [package repository](https://github.com/bemit/satellite-system)

-A lot of work is done by PSR-15 HTTP Middlewares provided by [github.com/middlewares](https://github.com/middlewares), find more [awesome middlewares](https://github.com/middlewares/awesome-psr15-middlewares).
+A lot of work for APIs is done by PSR-15 HTTP Middleware, find more [awesome middlewares](https://github.com/middlewares/awesome-psr15-middlewares).

 ## Download Build